-- How to Find a Job Quick Reference Guide provides strategies for finding openings and addresses multiple issues, including understanding what employers want and identifying what you have to offer.
+- Review strategies for finding openings and addresses multiple issues, including understanding what employers want and identifying what you have to offer with these resources.

-- To help identify strengths and skills in preparation for your job search, we recommend Top Ten Strengths Exercise and Transferable Skills.
+- To help identify strengths and skills in preparation for your job search, we recommend identifying your transferable skills.

-- hireBING: The Fleishman Center for Career and Professional Development web-based career management system, hireBING lists positions from across the country, with many in the Metro New York area.
-Alumni access to hireBING is free of charge - simply request an account on the Sign-in page.
+- Handshake: The Fleishman Center for Career and Professional Development web-based career management system, Handshake (formerly known as hireBING) lists positions from across the country, with many in the Metro New York area.
+Alumni access is free of charge - simply request an account on the sign-in page.

 - Networking: Through the Binghamton University Alumni Association Professional Network on LinkedIn, you can tap an expansive group of fellow alumni for networking.
-The Networking Quick Reference Guide provides more information on successful networking.
+See resources and tips on successful networking.